Spomky-Labs/otphp/doc/Customize.md

 # OTP Customization

-To generate ont-time passwords, each class needs at least the following parameters:
+To generate one-time passwords, each class needs at least the following parameters:

 * A secret encoded in Base32
 * A digest algorithm